BenNeise/bennneise.github.io/_posts/2010-01-22-changing-drive-letter-assignments-after-deploying-a-virtual-machine-from-a-template.markdown

 This requires root credentials for the host, and administrator rights on the target machine, but, as Arnim notes, will work in the absence of client network connectivity.

 This is a bit of a hack; leaving the TXT file behind on the C drive; using root credentials rather than an account with the least effective permissions; and having the script contain the credentials in plain-text.
-However, IÔÇÖm enthusiastic about using this solution in a more structured way in future.
-IÔÇÖm already thinking about using it to defragment and [SDelete](http://technet.microsoft.com/en-us/sysinternals/bb897443.aspx) our thick-provisioned virtual machines before converting them to Thin provisioned disks.
+However, I'm enthusiastic about using this solution in a more structured way in future.
+I'm already thinking about using it to defragment and [SDelete](http://technet.microsoft.com/en-us/sysinternals/bb897443.aspx) our thick-provisioned virtual machines before converting them to Thin provisioned disks.